 The Evidence-Based Practice (EBP) Fellowship is a 6-month, mentorship program in which clinical nurses develop their leadership, problem-solving, and research utilization skills.
 Clinical nurses identify a practice issue that may be addressed/improved by applying the latest evidence into practice.
-The program blends clinical nurses' knowledge and expertise with classes on research and other levels of evidence, the change process, and project evaluation.
-The Fellows are mentored in the development, implementation and evaluation of EBP projects by a Clinical Nurse Scientist and a clinician (clinical nurse specialist, educator, or resource with expertise in the Fellow's area of practice).
+The program blends clinical nurses' knowledge and expertise with classes on research critique and evidence appraisal, the change process, and project management and evaluation.
+The Fellows are mentored in the development, implementation and evaluation of EBP projects by a Clinical Nurse Scientist, health system librarian and a clinician mentor (clinical nurse specialist, educator, or resource with expertise in the Fellow's area of practice).

-- Class 1 - Evidence-Based Practice
+- Session 1 - Evidence-Based Practice

-- Class 2 - Searching for Evidence
+- Session 2 - Searching & Appraising the Evidence

-- Class 4 - Integrating the Evidence
+- Session 4 - Integrating & Applying Evidence

-- Class 6 - Dissemination
+- Session 6 - Dissemination

-Sherry Twardzik, CN III, CTICU - Improved interdisciplinary communication in the ICU
+Sherri Twardzik, CN III, CTICU - Improved interdisciplinary communication in the ICU

 Jennifer Perisho, CN III, CTICU - Decreasing extubation times post cardiac surgery in the CTICU